 The Navigation Safety Bylaw fee is set pursuant to the Maritime Transport Act 1994, in conjunction with the Navigation Safety Bylaw for Northland.
-The Owner $^{(1)}$ of every Maritime Facility $^{(2)}$ or Mooring $^{(3)}$ in the region shall pay to the council this annual navigation fee.
+The Owner (1) of every Maritime Facility(2) or Mooring (3) in the region shall pay to the council this annual navigation fee.
 The navigation safety bylaw fee shall be payable on the number of berths available at the maritime facility, whether or not all berths are used.
 The council's Harbourmaster shall determine the number of berths available at any maritime facility.

-These bylaw charges were publicly notified pursuant to the Local Government Act 2002 and were set at a meeting of council on XX June 2017.
-On XX June 2017, the Council also resolved that activity income sources would be inflation adjusted each year.
-The bylaw charges came into force on 1 July 2017.
-In accordance with the decision made on XX June 2017 these charges have been inflation adjusted for the 2017/18 year.
+These bylaw charges were publicly notified pursuant to the Local Government Act 2002 and were set at a meeting of council on 4 June 2019, where the decision was also made to adjust for inflation for the 2019/20 year.